nmayorov/nio-chat/README.md

 Code organization
 =================
 Server-client connection is implementing using non-blocking TCP sockets from `java.nio`: `ServerSocketChannel` and `SocketChannel`.
-It allows the server to handle multiple connections in a single thread, which in theory should be an efficient approach.
+It allows the server to handle many connections in a single thread, which in theory should be an efficient approach.
 The class `Connection` implements IO logic for non-blocking sockets.

-The logic is organized as `Server` and `Client` passing `Message` objects between each other.
-The `Message` class represents a certain kind of message (text message from a user, text message from the server, authorization request, etc.), they are collected in `message` sub-package.

-The `Message` has the following methods:
-1. `getBytes()` serializes a message to a byte array so it can be transferred over a socket.
-2. `getText()` provides some human-readable representation for logging or simple output.
-3. `handleServerReceive(Server server, Connection connection)` and`handleClientReceive(Client client, Connection
-connection)` implement server and client logic when receiving this message.

-The last two methods are designed to allow introducing new messages and corresponding logic without the need to modify `Server` and `Client` code, assuming that `Server` and `Client` have a stable and sufficient API.
-Obviously this is a somewhat controversial design, because server logic is spread across `Server` and `Message` classes and `Server` needs to provide some sort of "API" to work with messages (the same goes for the client).
-However, an alternative design when everything is processed inside `Server` and `Client` seems to violate the open/closed principle and forces to write code with switches and reflection to handle different messages.
-Maybe there are better approaches I couldn't come up with.
+The class `Server` implements a server IO loop.
+It runs `ConnectionAcceptor` in a single thread and `ConnectionProcessor` in several threads (configurable and equal to the number of CPU cores by default).
+Server logic is injected by an object implementing `ServerLogic` interface.

+Chat server logic is implemented in `ChatLogic`.
+It uses `Message` objects to represent different kinds of messages.
-`Message` objects can be read from byte buffers using `Message.getNext(ByteBuffer buffer)` static method.
-There is a single `getBytes` implementation and a single `getNext` implementation, because a co-existence of different serialization/deserialization protocols seems unnecessary.
+The method `getBytes()` does serialization of message to bytes so it can be transferred over a socket.
+The messages are read and constructed from byte buffers using `nextMessage(ByteBuffer buffer)` static method.
+Also there is `Command` class which represen commands to the server passed from a user from a chat message.
+It is organized in a similar manner as `Message` objects.

-The subpackage `command` contains handlers of special user text messages, which should be considered as "commands".
-These are very similar to messages, however they are separated from them because I figured that the server should be responsible for distinguishing commands in user text messages and thus commands (in this sense) can't be implemented as messages.
-In other words, a command is something that can be contained in `ClientText` message.

 `Client` is configurable with `InputSystem` and `DisplaySystem`, which in theory should allow to use `Client` in different GUI settings or use it for a chat bot.